stiglers-eponym/BeamerPresenter/README.md

 ## Build
 To build and use this project you need to have the Qt5 multimedia module and the poppler Qt5 bindings installed.
+Building with Qt6 is not possible.
-If building fails on your system, please open an issue on github.
+If building fails on your system, please open an issue on github and mention your Qt version (`qmake --version`).

 Download, compile and install this project on GNU/Linux systems:
 ```sh